sslover/node-express-mongodb-heroku-boilerplate/README.md

 13) Stop the web server press Ctrl+c in the Terminal window.

+### Push Your App to Github and Heroku

+As you make changes, you'll want to periodically push your updated code base to both Github and to Heroku (where it is publicly hosted).

+To get your updated code to **Heroku**, you'll need to:

+	git add .
+	git commit -am "your commit message"
+	git push heroku master

+To get your updated code to **Github**, you'll need to:

+First, create a new repo.

+(then, once a repo is created and you have changes to push):

+	git add .
+	git commit -am "your commit message"
+	git push origin master

 ### Auto restart development server (optional)

 To auto restart your development server after you make some changes to your code.
 Install **Nodemon**.
 [Nodemon](https://github.com/remy/nodemon) will watch your files and restart the server for you.